On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Introduction

 Among recent examples, let us mention a vast literature on the so-called large-charge expansion (see, e.g,.
 Ref.~\cite{Alvarez-Gaume:2016vff,Gaume:2020bmp,Antipin:2020abu}), in which one introduces a 't Hooft-like coupling $\lambda Q$, rewrites the scaling dimension of the lowest-lying operator with charge $Q$ as

 and derives all-loop results for the leading-$Q$ ($\Delta_{-1}$) and subleading-$Q$ ($\Delta_0$) terms via a semiclassical calculation.
-It is worth to mention that direct comparison with diagrammatic computations (see, e.g, Ref.~\cite{Badel:2019khk,Badel:2019oxl,Jack:2020wvs,Jin:2022nqq,Bednyakov:2022guj,Huang:2024hsn}) beyond one-loop order demonstrates that the anomalous dimensions obtained by the above-mentioned non-perturbative method precisely match standard PT calculations, even away from the FP.
+It is worth mentioning that a direct comparison with diagrammatic computations (see, e.g, Ref.~\cite{Badel:2019khk,Badel:2019oxl,Jack:2020wvs,Jin:2022nqq,Bednyakov:2022guj,Huang:2024hsn}) beyond the one-loop order demonstrates that the anomalous dimensions obtained by the above-mentioned non-perturbative method precisely match standard PT calculations even away from the FP.

 Recently, the semiclassical method was extended to account for the spinless neutral operators of the form $(\phi^2)^n$ \cite{Antipin:2025ekk}, and a similar expansion \eqref{eq:large_Q_exp} for the scaling dimension $\Delta_{2n}$ was computed in the leading-$n$ \cite{Antipin:2025ekk} approximation for $d_0=3,4,6$.
+The authors of Ref.~\cite{Antipin:2025ekk} compared their leading-$n$ prediction with available lowest-order results and found perfect agreement.
 The subleading-$n$ terms for Ising CFT at $d_0=4$ were derived in \cite{Antipin:2025ilv} together with a bunch of new results for the operators with spin.
-The authors of Ref.~\cite{Antipin:2025ekk} compared their leading-$n$ prediction with available lowest-order results and find perfect agreement.

-In this letter, we restrict ourselves to $d_0 = 3$ and consider both leading-$n$ and subleading-$n$ contributions to the anomalous dimensions $\gamma_{2n}$ of spinless $(\phi^2)^n$ operators\footnote{Strictly speaking, an eigenoperator with certain scaling dimension, which in the lowest order coincides with $(\phi^2)^n$.} in the $O(N)$ model with $\lambda^2 \phi^6$ interaction.
-To do this we use the following Euclidean Lagrangain
+In this paper, we restrict ourselves to $d_0 = 3$ and consider both leading-$n$ and subleading-$n$ contributions to the anomalous dimensions $\gamma_{2n}$ of spinless $(\phi^2)^n$ operators\footnote{Strictly speaking, an eigenoperator with a certain scaling dimension, which in the lowest order coincides with $(\phi^2)^n$.} in the $O(N)$ model with $\lambda^2 \phi^6$ interaction.
+To do this, we use the following Euclidean Lagrangain: